tslumley/DynamicLatticeBasis/README.md

 # DynamicLatticeBasis

-DynamicLatticeBasis is an R package for implementing dynamic lattice basis sampling from linear inverse problems.
+DynamicLatticeBasis is an R package for implementing dynamic lattice basis sampling for statistical linear inverse problems.
 The methodology is described in Hazelton, McVeagh and van Brunt (2020).

 ## Install